levlafayette/SpartanMathStats/README.md

 # SpartanMathStats
-Mathematical and statistical applications on the Spartan HPC (R, Octave, Mathematica, Gretl), and their integration into Slurm scripts.
+Mathematical and statistical applications on the Spartan HPC (mainly R and Octave, but also Mathematica, Gretl, Julia), and their integration into Slurm scripts.

 ## Git